crisTINACFG/HuddleHive-Hackathon/README.md

-# Gatherly - Women in Tech Community Platform
+# Gatherly - Community and Inclusivity Platform

-A modern, responsive web platform designed to connect and empower women in technology through events, networking opportunities, and community support.
+A modern, responsive web platform designed to connect and individuals in technology through events, networking opportunities, and community support.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## 🌟 Project Overview

-HuddleHive is a comprehensive platform that brings together women in tech through various events and activities.
+Gatherly is a comprehensive platform that brings together people in tech through various events and activities.
 The platform features:

 - **Event Management**: Browse and register for tech events, hackathons, and workshops
 - **Venue Showcase**: Explore different venues and spaces for events
 - **Community Building**: Connect with like-minded professionals
-- **Resource Sharing**: Access documentation and educational content
+- **Resource Sharing**: Access documentation and educational content through blogs

 ## ✨ Key Features